jonuts/rirruto/README.md

 Rirruto turns your rss feeds into proper emails.

-The goal is to define your mailing agent and feeds in a succinct ruby-esque fashion and have everything work wonderously.
+The goal is to define your mailing agent and feeds in a succinct ruby-esque fashion and have everything not suck horribly

 Usage
 =====